Who better to understand what works and what needs to change than those who have been through the criminal justice system themselves?

 We provide safe and positive environments for people who have lived through similarly challenging experiences to come together and make change happen.
 There are plenty of informal opportunities to socialise with peers – such as coffee and chats and wellbeing sessions.

 one of our members?

-- had recent repeated contact with police, courts, prisons or probation
+- Repeat contact with the criminal justice system, such as with the police, courts, prison or probation

-- committed low level offences, such as petty theft or minor drug offences
+- For low-level crimes such as petty theft or minor drug offences

 Get in touch